Triangulate Cobweb Spider Identification Guide

 People often confuse this spider with other cobweb spiders:

-• Common House Spider (Parasteatoda tepidariorum) is a bit larger with a random mottled pattern instead of neat triangles.
-It builds similar webs in the same spots.
+• Common House Spider (Parasteatoda tepidariorum) is a bit larger with a blotchy pattern instead of neat triangles.
+It builds webs in the same spots.

-• Brown Widow Spider (Latrodea geometricus) has an hourglass mark on the underside of its abdomen.
-Brown widows can cause a painful bite, so getting the ID right matters.
+• Brown Widow Spider (Latrodea geometricus) has an hourglass mark on the bottom of its belly.
+Brown widows can bite, so knowing the difference matters.

-• Black Widow Spider (Latrodectus mactans) is larger and glossy black with a red hourglass mark.
-Easy to tell apart up close.
-But homeowners often worry that any dark cobweb spider could be a widow.
+• Black Widow Spider (Latrodectus mactans) is larger and shiny black with a red hourglass mark.
+It is easy to tell apart up close.
+But many homeowners worry when they see any dark cobweb spider.

-• False Widows (Steatoda grossa) are close relatives with a similar body shape but no triangulate pattern.
-They are also harmless to people.
+• False Widows (Steatoda grossa) are close relatives with a similar shape but no zigzag pattern.
+They are also harmless.

 Triangulate Cobweb Spider Behavior and Biology